 Record High 85 Percent of Business Leaders Say a State's Lawsuit Environment Impacts Location, Growth Decisions

-WASHINGTON, D.C. — For the second time since 2015, Illinois’ lawsuit climate ranked number 48 out of 50 in a new national survey released today by the U.S. Chamber Institute for Legal Reform (ILR).
-Illinois has been in the bottom five states for the past decade.
+WASHINGTON, D.C. — For the first time, Louisiana’s lawsuit climate ranked 50th – the worst in the nation – according to a new national survey released today by the U.S. Chamber Institute for Legal Reform (ILR).
+Louisiana had ranked 49th in the four previous surveys.

 2017 Lawsuit Climate Survey: Ranking the States surveyed senior business executives on their experiences with state lawsuit environments.

 This perception of Louisiana’s poor litigation climate is critical—an all-time high 85 percent of survey participants said that a state’s lawsuit environment is likely to impact their company’s decisions about where to locate or expand.